 - What will happen when I am discharged?

 - The hospitalist will discuss your discharge medications and other instructions with you.
-Your first post-discharge office visit with your physician will be scheduled, and your physician will receive a summary of your stay, including discharge diagnoses, medications that have been ordered or provided, and recommended follow up visits or treatments.
+Your first post-discharge office visit with your primary care physician will be scheduled, and your physician will receive a summary of your stay, including discharge diagnoses, medications that have been ordered or provided, and recommended follow up visits or treatments.

 - What are the benefits to me?